Everything You Need to Know to Start a Tourism Business In South Africa

 • A certified copy of the managing director or main staff member’s ID

-• Apply for your establishment’s site inspection from Department of Health.
+• Apply for your establishment’s site inspection from the Department of Health.
 Inspection is done by Health and Safety Inspectors.

 Tourism-Accomodation-Hotel-Establishment